genskeu/HON/README.md

 ### Option 1: Build and start the application using DockStation
 3. Download, install and then open <a href="https://dockstation.io/" target="_blank" rel="noopener noreferrer">Dockstation</a>.
 4. Open dockstation.
 An account is not necessary, you can use the application with a guest account.
-5. Add a new project with Dockstation.
+5. Add a new project.
 - define a name for the project and set the path to the downloaded code
 - build and start the application via the appropriate buttons